-Federal law governing the education of students with disabilities requires that children with disabilities receive a free and appropriate public education (FAPE) in the least restrictive environment.
-Due to the inclusion of special education students in regular classrooms, educators need to know the requirements of the federal IDEA 2004.
+Federal law governing the education of students with disabilities requires that children with disabilities receive a free and appropriate public education in the least restrictive environment.

 The law provides that a child shall not be determined to be a child with a disability if the determinant factor is: